It’s popular. It circles the drain of overdone.

 The gentleman is real.
 The beast is real.
 The tension between them is what makes him a witch-captain.

-Lieutenant Gore’s dual nature inverts the expectation.
-Where Somerset’s beast is passion barely contained, Gore’s beast is coldness—precision weaponized.
+Then there’s Lieutenant Gore.
+His dual nature inverts the expectation.
+Where Somerset’s beast is passion barely contained, Gore’s is coldness.

-When a Navigator goes missing—slipped overboard sometime during the chaos—Gore delivers the news with clinical efficiency:
+When a Navigator goes missing—slipped overboard and lost—Gore delivers the news:

 He said it as if he were explaining a mechanical failure.
 A component that had exceeded its tolerances and failed.
 Unfortunate, but predictable.